getporter/porter/docs/content/configuration.md

   # The timeout enforced when communicating with the collector endpoint
   timeout = "3s"

-  # The timeout timeout enforced when establishing a connection with the collector endpoint
+  # The timeout enforced when establishing a connection with the collector endpoint
   start-timeout = "100ms"

   # Used for testing that porter is emitting spans without setting up an open telemetry collector